Skilled Maryland Family Lawyer Helping Montgomery County Couples with Separation and Prenuptial Agreement Matters

 With the help of an experienced mediator and/or family law attorney, Maryland couples may employ separation agreements in order to agree upon issues regarding child custody, child support, alimony and the division of property.
 Once this agreement has been notarized, it officially becomes a “separation agreement.”
 A separation agreement provides a binding contract without the assistance of a Maryland judge.
 It also demonstrates proof that both partners are in agreement regarding its terms.

 In the state of Maryland, a prenuptial agreement can ensure that both you and your children are able to maintain a secure manner of life in the event that your marriage fails.
-Rockville family law attorney Carol R. Schifter, Esquire has more than 30 years’ experience helping Montgomery County families create prenuptial agreements.
+Silver Spring family law attorney Carol R. Schifter, Esquire has more than 30 years’ experience helping Montgomery County families create prenuptial agreements.
 This legal document ensures that your rights and those of your children will be protected regardless of what the future may hold.

 Advantages to creating a prenuptial agreement include: